About the Morris Herald-News

 Voice of the People Guidelines:

-The Morris Herald-News will publish letter concerning issues of local importance at the editor's discretion.
-All letters must follow these policies: Signed by the author, including the author's address and phone number (not for publication, but required in event author must be contacted for clarification); Free of libelous content and personal attacks; the editor reserves the right to cease publication of letter on a specific subject once all logical avenues of debate have been published.
+The Morris Herald-News will publish letters concerning issues of local importance at the editor's discretion.
+All letters must be no more than 400 words and follow these policies: Signed by the author, including the author's address and phone number (not for publication, but required in event author must be contacted for clarification); Free of libelous content and personal attacks; the editor reserves the right to cease publication of letter on a specific subject once all logical avenues of debate have been published.
 Letters dealing with elections will only be published if they address specific issues; candidate endorsements which do not address issue relevant to the election must be paid advertisements.
 Opinion pages are published in each edition by the Morris Herald-News.

 Business News Policy:

 The business page is designed as a service to area businesses.
 It is intended as a forum for businesses and businesspeople to announce their accomplishments; it is not intended as a substitute for paid advertising.
-Such items may be sent to the Morris Herald-News, along with a photograph if desired, at 1804 N. Division St., Morris, Ill., 60450.
+Such items may be sent to the Morris Herald-News, along with a photograph if desired, at 1802 N. Division St., Suite 314, Morris, Ill., 60450.

 Public Record Policy: